 Eating right for teeth and baby

 Cravings for sweets are common during pregnancy, but it’s important to avoid sugary snacks.
 Remember that the more you snack, the greater the chances of getting tooth decay.
-Some studies have shown that the bacteria responsible for tooth decay are passed from the mother to the child.

 Eat a healthy, balanced diet.
 Babies’ first teeth begin to develop about three months into pregnancy.
 Dairy products, cheese, and yogurt are sources of nutrients good for developing teeth, gums, and bones.